 This recipe was tried and tested several times since my father-in-law called the apples growing in the garden useless.
-No idea what the name of these apples are.
+No idea what the name of these apples is.
 I don’t think he knows it either.
 He firmly believed that these apples were only good for apple sauce.
 Until… my mother-in-law made them into apple donuts.
 Since then the family loves these apples.
 They are big, so you get a huge apple donut with each slice.
 They are also firm enough that the apple slices won’t go all mushy in the frying pan.
 And the taste is just the right kind of combination between sweet and sour.
 This is the kind of apple you should looking for if you would like to make this recipe.

-Compared to my mother-in-laws apple donut recipe, mine is
+Compared to my mother-in-law’s apple donut recipe, mine is

 - gluten-free and